 What is Vitamin D?

 A fat-soluble vitamin, Vitamin D is a little different in that our bodies are able to synthesize it from cholesterol, making it a nonessential nutrient.
 That means we don’t technically need to get Vitamin D from our diet, but it certainly doesn’t hurt!
+(Plus, as we’ll see later, some people need Vitamin D supplementation because of where they live!)

 There are two forms of the vitamin – Vitamin D2, which comes primarily from plant foods, and Vitamin D3, derived from animal foods or by our body’s own creation.
 Once the body has synthesized Vitamin D to its active form, it is actually a hormone (a compound that causes other parts of the body to act)!